Whether it’s hung on a wall or in a mobile app, pull out your calendar: It’s time to write down 2021’s small business tax deadlines.

 I have to admit, my life revolves around my calendar.
 If something’s not written down, it doesn’t happen.
-That’s why I researched these important tax deadlines and added them to my work calendar, complete with online notifications.
+That’s why I researched these important small business tax deadlines and added them to my work calendar, complete with online notifications.
 With the additional reminders, I’m less likely to miss a deadline.
+It also helps me plan things ahead, which when you're a small business owner, can be crucial for time management.

-If you pay quarterly estimated taxes, this is the deadline for the fourth quarter of the tax year 2019.
-Usually, this includes individuals, sole proprietors, partners, or S-corporations.
+If you pay quarterly estimated taxes, this is the deadline for the fourth quarter of the tax year 2020.
+Usually, this includes individuals, sole proprietors, partners, or S-corporations

-Keep in mind, there’s a difference between employees and independent contractors.
-And it can be a little fuzzy to understand that difference.
-If you need help, check out what the IRS has to say.
+If you have independent contractors working for you, There’s a difference between employees and independent contractors, especially when it comes to taxes, and it can be a little fuzzy to understand (or remember) that difference.
+If you need a refresher, check out what the IRS has to say.

 Side-note: If you have employees, don’t forget to get a business insurance plan this year.
 You’ll want a good workers compensation plan that can help if one of your employees gets sick or injured on the job.